-Sabine Royalty Trust (the "Trust") makes monthly distributions to its Unit holders of the excess of the preceding month's revenues received over expenses incurred.
+The Trust makes monthly distributions to its Unit holders of the excess of the preceding month's revenues received over expenses incurred.
 Upon receipt, royalty income is invested in short-term investments until its subsequent distribution.
 In accordance with the Trust Agreement, the Trust's only long-term assets consist of royalty interests in producing oil and gas properties.
 Although the Trust is permitted to borrow funds if necessary to continue its operations, borrowings are not anticipated in the foreseeable future.
-Accordingly the Trust is dependent on its operations to generate excess cash flows utilized in making distributions.
-These operating cash flows are largely dependent on such factors as oil and gas prices and production volumes, which are influenced by many factors beyond the control of the Trust.
+Accordingly the Trust is dependent on receipt of royalty income to generate excess cash flows utilized in making distributions.
+These cash flows are largely dependent on such factors as oil and gas prices and production volumes, which are influenced by many factors beyond the control of the Trust.
+The Trust does not undertake capital projects or make capital expenditures, and is not liable for any production costs or liabilities attributable to the Royalty Properties.
 As a royalty owner, the Trust does not have access to certain types of information that would be disclosed by a company with oil and gas operations.
 See "Item 2.
 Properties" for a discussion of the types of information not available to the Trust.